pdx-cs-rust-embedded/mb2-rotary-encoder/README.md

 The library sources is in `src/lib_bad.rs`; the app source is in `src/bin/bad.rs`.

-The library works surprisingly well: it wants a 2 ms poll, and maintains an internal count.
+The library works surprisingly well.
+It wants a 2 ms poll, and maintains an internal count.

+The algorithm considers only transitions into the assumed stable state.

 ### `rotary-encoder-embedded`